 Get Help Whenever You Need It: ACR ResQLink+ Personal Locator Beacon

-While this may seem like a bit much for a safety kit, a personal locator beacon —which contacts emergency services with your location no matter where you are — could save your life.
-The ResQLink+ uses GPS and satellite to link you to the world (though, no, you can't use it to check email or send texts), and if you're in danger, a push of a button can contact search and rescue services.
+While this may be a bit much for most car safety kits, a personal locator beacon — which contacts emergency services with your location no matter where you are — could save your life if you plan on traveling through under-populated areas.
+The ResQLink+ PLB uses GPS and satellite to link you to the world (though, no, you can't use it to check email or send texts), and if you're in danger, a push of a button can contact search and rescue services.

-Find Drinking Water Anywhere: LifeStraw Personal Water Filter
+Find Drinking Water Anywhere: LifeStraw Go Water Filtering Bottle

-The LifeStraw is a bulky straw that you use to drink from any water source, filtering the water as it passes through the straw.
-There are no complicated instructions to remember or filters to change (though you should replace it every 244 gallons).
-For just $20, there's no reason not to buy it and toss it in your emergency kit.
+With the LifeStraw Go, you can fill up from any water source and the water is filtered as it passes through the bottle's straw.
+There are no complicated instructions to remember though you should replace the filter straw every 244 gallons.
+There's no reason not to buy it and toss it in your emergency kit.

 Escape an Accident: Lifehammer Emergency Tool Orange

 Being trapped in your car after an accident is a terrifying thought, but you can save yourself that worry with an emergency tool.
 The Lifehammer is designed to be mounted within easy reach (with an included bracket), so you'll always have help within reach.
 The tool includes a hammer that can break through car windows so you can escape from your vehicle when using the door isn't an option.
 And if the seatbelts have jammed, a super-sharp blade will slice through them — though its plastic housing keeps your fingers safe from the sharp edge.